ryanwaugh/linkedin-search/README.md

                         job title of interest
   -l LOCATION, --location LOCATION
                         location of interest
-  -d, --debug           Enable raw output dump
 ```

 To run the program, open a terminal and enter the following:

     $ python linkedin_search.py -t "job title" -l "location"

 Be sure to wrap the title and location in quotation marks if they have spaces in their names.
-The program will display the job listing results in the terminal window (currently broken by website change, use `--debug` to see the raw output).
+The program will display the job listing results in the terminal window.